mistakia/nano-community/docs/introduction/investment-thesis.md

 ### An asymmetric investment now, digital money later

-The practical implications of the technical problems being solved is that Nano provides a way for one internet user to transfer a unique piece of digital property to another user, such that the transfer is guaranteed to be safe, secure, instant, and feeless.
+The practical implication of the technical problems being solved is that Nano provides a way for one Internet user to transfer a unique piece of digital property to another user, such that the transfer is guaranteed to be safe, secure, instant, and feeless.
 The consequences of this breakthrough are profound.

-This is digital money, in its most advanced form.
+This is digital money, one of its most advanced forms.

 The Nano ledger is a new kind of payment system.
 Anyone in the world can pay anyone else in the world any amount of value, with no authorization required and with no fees.

 That last part is essential.
-Nano is the first global digital payment system where transactions happen with no fees.
+Nano intends for all transactions to have no fees.
 Traditional payment systems charge fees of about <a href="https://squareup.com/us/en/townsquare/credit-card-processing-fees-and-rates" target="_blank">2 to 3 percent</a> – and that’s in the developed world.
 In lots of other places, there either are no modern payment systems or the rates are significantly higher.

-Nano's value is driven by two things: use of the payment system today and speculation on future use.
+Nano's value is driven by two things: the use of the payment system today and speculation on future use.
 In other words, Nano has value because of its usefulness as money, something that can be traded with no fraud, no fees, etc.

-At this moment, the value is based mostly on speculation rather than actual payment volume.
+At this moment, the value comes mostly from speculation rather than actual payment volume.
 Without any value, it can't be practically used as a payment system.
 Therefore, speculation will always predate any actual usage.
-In fact, a rise in value driven by speculation makes the reality of its use as a payment system arrive much faster than it would have otherwise.
+A rise in value driven by speculation makes the reality of its use as a payment system arrive much faster than it would have otherwise.

 Like with any new technology, it is not worth very much until it is worth a lot.